spmrl/spmrl-website/content/sharedtask.rst

 tracks in constituency parsing and in dependency parsing, in gold as well as in realistic scenarios (the realistic scenario will have no gold tokenization, no gold part-of-speech tags and morphological features).

-The participants will be provided with data from 10 different languages (Arabic, Basque, French, German, Hebrew, Hungarian, Korean, Polish, Portugese, Swedish).
+The participants will be provided with data from 9 different languages (Arabic, Basque, French, German, Hebrew, Hungarian, Korean, Polish,Swedish).
 The data will be available in Penn Treebank bracketing format, CoNLL-X format and optionally in TiGerXML.
 In order to ease cross-linguistic comparisons, the data set will also be released within a common size setting (ie, treebanks of 5000 sentences).

 Participating groups are expected to submit a short paper (up to 6 pages - incl. refs -) describing their system which will be published as part of the SPMRL 2013 Shared Task Proceedings.